Buccolam

 Overview

-The full amount of the appropriate prefilled syringe should be given slowly into the space between the gum and the cheek.
+The dose depends on the patient’s age.
+The full amount of the appropriate pre-filled syringe should be given slowly into the space between the gum and the cheek.
 If necessary, the dose can be divided between both sides of the mouth.

-Carers should only administer one dose.
+Carers should only give one dose of Buccolam.
 If the seizure has not stopped within 10 minutes of giving Buccolam, they should seek medical help immediately.
+If seizures re-occur after an initial response, medical advice should always be sought before giving a second dose.

 Buccolam must not be used in people who may be hypersensitive (allergic) to midazolam, benzodiazepines or any of the other ingredients.
 It must not be used in patients with myasthenia gravis (a disease causing muscle weakness), severe respiratory insufficiency (lung conditions that cause difficulty breathing), sleep apnoea syndrome (frequent interruption of breathing during sleep) or severe liver problems.

-The European Commission granted a marketing authorisation valid throughout the European Union for Buccolam on 5 September 2011.
+Buccolam received a marketing authorisation valid throughout the EU on 5 September 2011.

 View